501Good/barbarisms/Barbarisms.md

 Manipulating the data
 ---------------------

 Let's divide our cities into small(population &lt; 100000) and big(population &gt; 100000).
-Also, we'd like to throw out very small cities, with the population smaller than 10000 inhabitants, due to the small amount of commenters from those ones and the fact that they cannot be called "cities" (A.A.Perederiy.
+Also, we'd like to throw out very small cities, with the population smaller than 10000 inhabitants, due to the small amount of commentators from those ones and the fact that they cannot be called "cities" (A.A.Perederiy.
 City Classification and Typology.
 Link: <http://www.mstu.edu.ru/science/conferences/11ntk/materials/section8/section8_35.html>).

 Statistics
 ----------